FREQUENTLY ASKED QUESTIONS

 I filled out the Snowflake Trial Account Signup form.
 Now what?

 You should receive an automated response email that contains an activation link.
 Please read that email carefully and follow the directions.
-If more than two hours pass and you do not receive the email, contact the main Snowflake support address with a message like this:
+If more than two hours pass and you do not receive the email, Submit a Support Case.
+The Snowflake Support team manages all Snowflake Trial Accounts.
+You can say something like this:

 "Hi, I signed up for a trial account over two hours ago and did not receive an email telling me how to activate my account.
 I checked my spam folder and nothing is there either.
 Can you please send me an activation link for my new trial account?"